E28MS/CloudPortfolio/Projects/AZ-104.md/onboarder.md

 Solutions:
 After scrutinizing my app from start to finish, I realised that I was using an HTTP action instead of an HTTP Trigger as the first building block of my logic app.

+After adding the next HTTP Action (1), I get getting a BadRequest error.
+This seemed to have something to do with the way I structured the user information I entered in Postman and how that then gets interpreted by by the LogicApp.

+Solutions:
+Firstly, I tried to clarify in my mind what the error was.
+Using the JSON schemas from Postman and the LogicApp to compare was very useful here.

 ## Outcomes

 ##  Summary of Steps: